 Cathedral Lanes Shopping Centre opened in Coventry in 1990 and West Orchards Shopping Centre opened in 1991.
 Coventry University Technocentre opened in 1998.

-At the beginning of the 21st century a new project to refurbish Coventry city centre called the Phoenix Initiative began.
+At the beginning of the 21st century a new project to refurbish Coventry city center called the Phoenix Initiative began.
 It included two new 'squares'.
 Priory Place with bars and restaurants and apartments and Millennium Place.
 The latter includes the Whittle Arch, which commemorates Sir Frank Whittle the inventor.
 It also includes the Peoples Bench and the Time Zone Clock.